wirybeaver/wirybeaver.github.io/_posts/2017-08-17-note-english.md

     - 无语 I'm speechless | I have nothing to say
     - 钦佩 You blowed me away | I'm overwhelmed | That's impressive
 - savvy, tally
-- Eager learn spend the bulk of computational resources for model building.
+- Eager learning spends the bulk of computational resources for model building.
 - Compute the proximity value *individually* between the test and training examples.
 - supply is way higher than demand.